How to write an ebook for a B2B audience

 Hallmark #1: Audience insight

-To make an impact, the ebook should pack an emotional as well as rational punch, and it’s hard to make an emotional connection with your reader if you don’t know who you’re writing for.
+To make an impact, the ebook should pack an emotional as well as a rational punch, and it’s hard to make an emotional connection with your reader if you don’t know who you’re writing for.

 Hallmark #2: Genuine usefulness